M

 Temperament And Behavior

 With their sleek, watchful, and athletic traits, Manchester terriers are a great personality fit for active families and individuals.
 However, people thinking about welcoming one into their homes should understand the breed is known for its “ratting” behavior.
 In other words, they like to hunt small animals!
 So if you don’t want a dog that chases and kills mice and vermin, Manchesters are probably not the pups for you.
-On the flip side, apartment dwellers or rural residents who’d love an in-house mouser may welcome the behavior.
+On the flip side, rural residents who’d love an in-house mouser may welcome the behavior.

 Besides their athleticism and anti-vermin instincts, Manchester terriers have loads of other desirable traits.
 Not only are they brilliant, but they’re devoted to their masters, love to have fun, and are appropriately discerning.
 Unlike other terrier breeds with dour personalities, Manchesters are eager-to-please and happy-go-lucky.
 So long as you do your part to keep them active and happy, a better best friend you will not find.